vytautashi/classifieds-board-in-laravel/README.md

 # Classifieds Board in Laravel 8
-Simple classifieds board in laravel 8 with bootstrap, CRUD and image file upload.
+Simple classifieds board in laravel 8 with bootstrap, CRUD, authentication and image file upload.

 ## Getting Started
 ### Prerequisites